GovTechSG/apex-cloud-docs/docs/publisher/create-api.md

 ![Backend API](./image/create-api-import-dialog.jpg)

-3. On the Import API dialog, complete the following:
+3. In the import API dialog, complete the following:

 - **Source**: Select the source type from the list.
 - **File or URL**: Click the browse button to select the definition file, or enter the URL.